-As previously reported, on August 30, the FERC conditionally accepted the July 1, 2016 compliance filing directed by the Manchester Street FCA10 Order.34 Persuaded by Dominion and NEPGA protests in response to that compliance filing, however, the FERC directed the ISO to submit a further compliance filing with Tariff language (i) requiring the ISO to automatically match new winter incremental capacity with excess existing summer qualified capacity at the same resource, and (ii) allow new incremental capacity and the corresponding matched excess existing capacity at the same resource to elect the price lock-in.35 Revised Tariff language was considered by the Markets Committee at its October 5 meeting and unanimously recommended for Participants Committee support at the October 14 meeting (Agenda Item #7).
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).
+As previously reported, on August 30, the FERC conditionally accepted the July 1, 2016 compliance filing directed by the Manchester Street FCA10 Order.42 Persuaded by Dominion and NEPGA protests in response to that compliance filing, however, the FERC directed the ISO to submit a further compliance filing with Tariff language (i) requiring the ISO to automatically match new winter incremental capacity with excess existing summer qualified capacity at the same resource, and (ii) allow new incremental capacity and the corresponding matched excess existing capacity at the same resource to elect the price lock-in.43

+Compliance Filing.
+On October 25, the ISO and NEPOOL jointly filed the directed compliance changes.
+Those changes were unanimously supported at the October 14 Participants Committee meeting.
+Comments on the compliance filing are due on or before November 15.
+If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com).